-NIFT 2021: Admit card to be released today, check details here
+NIFT 2021: Admit card released at nift.ac.in, download link here

 - Visit the official website at nift.ac.in

-- On the homepage, click on ‘NIFT admit card’ hyperlink under ‘Admission’ section
+- On the homepage, click on ‘Admit Card for Written Exam - Admissions 2021’ hyperlink under ‘Admission’ section

 - On the new webpage, key in your login credentials